 Damage to structural bonds

 The presence of moss, algae or dirt on your roof tiles can also result in blockages in your roofline drainage system.
-The buildup of moss and other materials can block the guttering that runs along the tiled roof, causing water to run down the sides of the building, leading to unsightly marks and dampness within the walls of the property.
+The buildup of moss and other materials can clog gutters that run along the tiled roofs, leading to unsightly marks and dampness within the walls of a property.
 Top Glaze has Melbourne’s best range for help with any questions about repairing their rooftop as they are specialists when it comes to repairs for buildings across Victoria!

 How to Clean Roof Tiles?

-In some cases, when the moss or algae on the roof is stubborn and not coming off, a low-pressure wash system can be used to clean the roof.
+In some cases, when the moss or algae on your roof is stubborn and not coming off, a low-pressure wash system can be used to clean it.
 Some professionals will use the same method if they know that you want them to take care of this for you as well.
-This should only be used as a last resort and is best left to the professionals who know how much pressure your roof can withstand without being torn up in any way at all.
+This should only be done as an absolute last resort because these companies are knowledgeable about how much pressure your roof can withstand without being torn up in any way at all.